BoozeLee/azure-security-hardening/tools/qwe/README.md

 - `qwe.py` — CLI client that sends messages to the `server.py` API and lists messages.
 - `requirements.txt` — dependencies for the qwe tool (Flask + requests).
 - `start.sh` — helper to create a virtual environment, install deps, and run the server.
+ - `install.sh` — helper to create a virtual environment and install deps; use `--dev` to install test dependencies.
 - `send.sh` — helper script to send a message using the CLI.
+ - `send.sh` — helper script to send a message using the CLI.
+ - `requirements-dev.txt` — test and dev requirements (pytest, requests-mock).
 - `messages.log` — created automatically by the server on first start.

 ## Quick start